THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 This type of budgeting method does come with risks.

-For example, if you have a fluctuating income and you set aside too much at a time, you run the risk of having to dip into the money you saved in order to afford your living expenses.
+For example, suppose you have a fluctuating income, and you set aside too much at a time.
+In that case, you risk dipping into the money you saved to afford your living expenses.

-It’s important that you properly plan ahead with this type of budgeting method and make sure that you’re setting aside enough money while also having plenty to spend for your main budgeting categories.
+You must properly plan ahead with this type of budgeting method and ensure that you’re setting aside enough money while also having plenty to spend for your main budgeting categories.

-When you spend money, it likely feels like you’re not spending at all because you’re using your card or another payment method to do it.
+When you spend money, it likely feels like you’re not spending at all because you’re using your card or another payment method.

 This leads to a major problem.
 Overspending.

 Sometimes, the best way to tackle this is by doing the majority of your spending with cash rather than relying solely on your credit card to leverage your income.

 - Read now: Learn the pros and cons of credit cards